DIY Garden is reader-supported. If you click through using links on this page, we may earn an affiliate commission. Learn more.

 Grass collectors range from about 20 L to 80 L. As you’d expect, the bigger your garden, the bigger your container should be.
 Take a look at product reviews

 It’s also worth noting that they come in two formats; grass collector bags and grass collector boxes.
 The bags are typically made of canvas, while the boxes are made from plastic.

 In the plastic boxes, look out for plenty of air holes as good ventilation helps evenly distribute the grass.
 Canvas bags obviously do this well already.

-There’s a reason why Flymo and Bosch dominate our top 10 lawn mowers.
+Flymo and Bosch are two excellent brands that tend to dominate my top lawn mower lists.
 They’ve both perfected their models for the mass market, and understand the average consumer wants and easy to use, reliable lawn mower at an affordable price.

 Looking at the other manufacturers on our list, Einhell have been making garden tools for 50 years, VonHaus are a massive brand, and Evopower are making waves in the lawn mower market thanks to their modern technologies.